 Being familiar with the currents in the waters where you train or compete is important.
 Competition swimmers naturally know their stuff, but even strong swimmers may be deceived by strong currents when it comes to situations requiring a high level of precision.
-At the Swedish championships in Halmstad in 2013, the races were in the shape of ten laps around bridge abutments in the river of Nissan.
+At the Swedish championships in Halmstad in 2013, the races were 10 laps around bridge abutments in the river of Nissan.
 At the bottom of the river, the swimmers were to round the Slottsbron bridge and at the top, they were to round the six pillars of the Österbro bridge.
 The design of this course resulted in some exciting swimming.
 Each lap first went against the current until the current shifted to come in from the left, as the swimmers rounded the massive pillars, followed by swimming with the current to then having the current coming in from the right when the swimmers turned at the top of the river.
 One of the favorites, Tim Arnesen from the town of Mölndal, was not afraid of adopting an offensive tactic and decided to swim tightly around the bends.
-His tough tactics turned costly when he swam upstream, as he hit his hand against the bridge foundations on more or less every single lap.
+His tough tactics turned costly when he swam upstream as he hit his hand against the bridge foundations on most every single lap.

-As an open water swimmer, you may encounter currents going in all directions.
-And sometimes it may even be difficult to know which way the water takes you.
+As an open water swimmer, you may encounter currents going in all directions, and sometimes it may be difficult to know which way the water takes you.
 The most important thing to do in those instances is to stay calm, have a good position in the water and keep on swimming at the pace planned beforehand.
 When the water is flowing from the side, you frequently need to make more frequent navigational adjustments in order to maintain a good direction.

-Weather: Choppy or smooth water
+Weather: Choppy or Smooth Water

-The fact that the water in swimming pools is so predictable means that a swimmer is in an ideal position to practice and repeat identical movement patterns.
+Water in swimming pools is so predictable that a swimmer is in an ideal position to practice and repeat identical movement patterns.
 In terms of your arms this means: entering the hand, anchoring, pull, finish and return.
-The hand is entered into the water the same way arm stroke after arm stroke, the body is not influenced by lateral forces and remains relatively straight.
-In open and turbulent water, on the other hand, the conditions for entering your hand, posture and everything else changes from stroke to stroke.
+The hand enters the water the same way arm stroke after arm stroke, the body is not influenced by lateral forces and remains relatively straight.
+In open and turbulent water, on the other hand, the conditions for entering your hand, maintaining your posture and everything else changes from stroke to stroke.
 This means that you must constantly adapt your movements in accordance with the situation at hand.

-Temperature: Warm or cold water
+Temperature: Warm or Cold Water

-While pool competitions are determined in water temperatures of about 80 degrees, open water races and solo swims take place at temperatures ranging from 60 to 85 degrees.
+While pool competitions are held in water temperatures of about 80 degrees, open water races and solo swims take place at temperatures ranging from 60 to 85 degrees.
 Both unusually warm and unusually cold water makes it harder to change pace and may force the swimmer to change his or her tactics.
 A swimmer who’s good at sprinting, for instance, may need to place him- or herself in a more leading position than he or she would have done otherwise.